UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Knights have been favored by 10.5 points or more two times this season and covered the spread in one of them.

-- UCF's games this year have gone over the total in four out of seven opportunities (57.1%).
+- UCF's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- UCF is 1-2 against the spread and 2-1 overall in games when it records more than 33.9 points.
+- UCF is 1-2 against the spread and 2-1 overall this season when the team puts up more than 33.9 points.

-- UCF is 1-2 against the spread and 2-1 overall when the team piles up more than 376.3 yards.
+- UCF is 1-2 against the spread and 2-1 overall when the team totals more than 376.3 yards.

 - The Knights have turned the ball over three more times (10 total) than the Owls have forced a turnover (7) this season.